Decisions about primary schools for children with disability

 - think about creative ways to adapt the environment, curriculum or activities to ensure your child is included.

 If the school currently has or has had students with disability, this can give you a sense of how the school might go about including your child.
-But regardless of experience, a school that welcomes your child and family, is enthusiastic and has a positive approach has a lot going for it.
+But regardless of experience, a school that welcomes your child and family, is enthusiastic, and has a positive approach is likely to be worth considering.

 All schools have a range of policies to ensure the wellbeing of students and staff and to keep the school running smoothly.